GSA-TTS/identity-dev-docs/_pages/testing.md

 # Testing IAL2

 IAL2 testing requires a driver's license.
-To override this behavior for testing purposes you can upload a text file in place of front and back images with the following format:
+To override this behavior for testing purposes you can upload a text file with a .txt extension in place of front and back images with the following format:

 ```
 document: